 Here are the top 5 reasons that organizations may consider deploying multimodal biometrics:

 - Accuracy: Multimodal biometrics uses information from two or more biometrics – (e.g. fingerprint and finger vein pattern; or fingerprint and iris and voice) whereas unimodal biometric systems use information from one biometric – (e.g. fingerprint, iris, palm, signature, voice, hand shape, or face).
 The accuracy of a multimodal biometrics system is normally calculated in terms of image acquisition errors and matching errors.
 Image acquisition errors consist of failure-to-acquire (FTA) and failure-to-enroll (FTE) rate whereas matching errors comprise false non-match rates (FNMR) in which a legitimate person is rejected and a false match rate (FMR) where an impostor is granted access.
-Multimodal biometric systems have almost zero FTE, FMR & FTA rates because in this system, each and every subsystem has a viewpoint or a determination on the user’s claim.
+Multimodal biometric systems have almost zero FTE, FMR & FTA rates because, in this system, each and every subsystem has a viewpoint or a determination on the user’s claim.
 The examiner module utilizes various fusion strategies in order to combine each single subsystem decision or opinion and then come up with a conclusion.
 This is the reason that multimodal biometrics are more accurate than unimodal or any other authentication system.

 - Increased and Reliable Recognition: A multimodal biometric system permits a greater level of assurance for an accurate match in verification as well as identification modes.
-As multimodal biometric systems utilize multiple biometric traits, each single trait can offer additional evidence about the authenticity of any identity claim.
+As multimodal biometric systems utilize multiple biometric traits, every single trait can offer additional evidence about the authenticity of an identity claim.
 For example, the patterns of movements (gaits) of two individuals of the same family or coincidentally of two different persons can be similar.
-In this particular circumstance, a unimodal biometric system based only on gait pattern analysis might lead to a false recognition.
-If the same biometric system additionally includes fingerprint matching or finger vein matching, the system would certainly results in increased recognition rate, as it is nearly impossible that two different individuals have same gait as well as fingerprint/finger vein pattern.
+In this particular circumstance, a unimodal biometric system based only on gait pattern analysis might lead to false recognition.
+If the same biometric system additionally includes fingerprint matching or finger vein matching, the system would certainly result in increased recognition rate, as it is nearly impossible that two different individuals have same gait as well as fingerprint/finger vein pattern.

 - Enhanced Security: Another advantage of a multimodal biometric system is that by making use of multiple methods of identification, a system can preserve higher threshold recognition settings and a system administrator can make a decision on the level of security that is needed.
-For an extremely high security site/area, you might need to use up to three biometric identifiers and for a lower security site/area, you could possibly require one or two credentials.
-If one of the identifiers fails for any unknown reason, your system can still utilize another one or two of them in order to provide the accurate identification of a person.
+For an extremely high-security site/area, you might need to use up to three biometric identifiers and for a lower security site/area, you could possibly require one or two credentials.
+If one of the identifiers fails for an unknown reason, your system can still utilize another one or two of them in order to provide the accurate identification of a person.
 In this way, it significantly reduces the probability of admitting an imposter.

 - Vulnerability: Spoofing is the biggest threat to authentication systems.
 Multimodal as well as unimodal biometric systems are sometimes vulnerable to spoofing.
 Spoofing happens whenever an unauthorized person has the capacity to masquerade as an authorized user.
 The potential threats due to fake or artificial fingers were evaluated by another research team and the experiment exhibited that artificial fingers cloned with plastic molds could possibly enroll in the 11 tested fingerprint systems and were being accepted in the verification procedures with the probability of 68-100%, depending on the system.
 In this scenario, alternative hardware devices that rely on simultaneous multimodal authentication such as a biometric smart fingerprint/finger vein reader with liveness detection can eliminate spoofing.
 “Liveness” describes the capability of a multimodal biometric system to distinguish between a living and a fake sample and is generally done by measuring biometric features like humidity, pulse, blood flow, temperature, etc.